Home » Recipes » Dessert Recipes » Never Fail Pound Cake

 • Bake at 350 for 50-60 minutes or until a wooden pick inserted in center comes out clean.

 • Remove from oven and cool in pan for 10-15 minutes.
-Remove from pan and cool completely on a rack.

-For the Warm Berry Compote:
+For the (optional) Warm Berry Compote:

 • Place all ingredients in a small saucepan.
 Bring just to a boil over medium to medium-high heat.
 Reduce heat and simmer for a few minutes until thickened.